 Hexagone Scène Nationale Arts Sciences is associated to the European ARTificial Intelligence Lab project (nov.
 2018 – oct.
 2021) co-funded by the Europe Creative – Culture – programme of the European Union.
 Ars Electronica is leading the project alongside 12 cultural institutions from 11 European countries.

-Partners : Austria (Ars Electronica - leader du projet) , Slovenia (Zavod Kerniskova/Kappelica Gallery), Serbia (Center of promotion of science), Spain (Laboral Centro de arte y creacion industrial), Irland (Trinity college/Science Gallery), France (Hexagone Scène Nationale Arts Sciences/ Atelier Arts Sciences - Grenoble - Lieu Unique Nantes), Georgia (SOU Festival), Belgium (Gluon), Danemark (The culture Yard/Click festival), Greece (Ariona Hellas SA/Onassis Cultural Center) and Netherlands (Waag Society).
+Partners : Austria (Ars Electronica - project leader) , Slovenia (Zavod Kerniskova/Kappelica Gallery), Serbia (Center of promotion of science), Spain (Laboral Centro de arte y creacion industrial), Irland (Trinity college/Science Gallery), France (Hexagone Scène Nationale Arts Sciences/ Atelier Arts Sciences - Grenoble - Lieu Unique Nantes), Georgia (SOU Festival), Belgium (Gluon), Danemark (The culture Yard/Click festival), Greece (Ariona Hellas SA/Onassis Cultural Center) and the Netherlands (Waag Society).

 The European ARTificial Intelligence Lab will be bringing AI related scientific and technological topics to general citizens and art audiences in order to contribute to a critical and reflective society.
 The project will be focusing on aspects beyond the technological and economic horizon to scrutinize cultural, psychological, philosophical and spiritual aspects.